How to Create a Dynamic QR Code

 Restaurants are a strong example because menus, offers, and opening hours can change often.
 A QR code for restaurant usually works best when it is dynamic and easy to update, especially when paired with a restaurant menu QR code generator.
 That is why many brands use static QR codes for utility and dynamic QR codes for growth.

 Static QR codes are best when the information is permanent and simplicity matters most.
 Dynamic QR codes are best when you need editability, analytics, campaign control, and better long-term business value.
-Learn more about how static codes work in our detailed guide on what is a static QR codes?
+Learn more about how static codes work in our detailed guide on what a static QR code is.

 So if your goal is flexibility, marketing performance, and scan measurement, dynamic QR codes usually win.
 If your goal is one-time setup with no future changes, static QR codes are still a strong option.